 The National Framework of Qualifications (NFQ) is enshrined in legislation and was established in 2003 as a framework for the development, recognition and award of qualifications in the State.
-Based on a system of levels of knowledge, skill or competence, the NFQ promotes transparency and trust in qualifications.
+Based on a system of levels of knowledge, skill and competence, the NFQ promotes transparency and trust in qualifications.
 Because the NFQ has been formally aligned with the European Qualifications Framework and the Qualifications Framework for the European Higher Education Area, qualifications achieved in Ireland enjoy an international currency and holders of such qualifications find it easier to use their qualifications in Europe and beyond.

-Awards made by Institutes of Technology under Delegated Authority are included in the NFQ.
-The Institutes of Technology should ensure that learners have acquired the standard of knowledge, skill and competence associated with the NFQ level of an award before an award is made.
-Awards developed by Institutes of Technology should be consistent with award standards as established by QQI.
+The 2012 Act requires Designated Awarding Bodies to include their qualifications in the NFQ.
+This means that the awarding bodies must ensure that learners have acquired the standard of knowledge skill and competence associated with the NFQ level before an award is made.

-Internal quality assurance procedures should therefore be capable of demonstrating that programmes and qualifications offered by Institutes of Technology are developed with reference to the NFQ and to QQI award standards and are monitored over time to ensure that NFQ standards are maintained.
+Internal quality assurance procedures should therefore be capable of demonstrating that programmes and qualifications offered by Designated Awarding Bodies are developed with reference to the NFQ and are monitored over time to ensure that NFQ standards are maintained.
 This expectation is also made explicit in Part 1 of the ESG (p.
 12):